FarronF/limerick-council-meetings/meetings/2018/01/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18 December 2017.md

 12th June due to a cable fault.
 The Mungret monitor was offline from 28th Nov.

-to 13th Dec. due to a blown transformer.---
+to 13th Dec. due to a blown transformer.
+---
 4

 The results from the monitors show the air quality in the three locations to be